uploadcare/uploadcare-ios/README.markdown

 **Uploadcare for iOS** is an open source Objective-C library that brings Uploadcare features to your iOS apps.

-**Uploadcare Widget**, a major component of Uploadcare for iOS, is what a modern, cloud-aware file picker for iOS would be, if iOS would have a notion of files.
+**Uploadcare Widget**, a major component of Uploadcare for iOS, is what a modern, cloud-aware file picker for iOS would be, if iOS had a notion of files.
 Since iOS doesn't, you can think of Uploadcare Widget as a *thing* picker – a drop-in component, that allows your users to select and upload their *things* (photos, documents, whatever you want them to) to your service, via Uploadcare.

 Here's what it looks like: